Pipeline Build

 Pipeline operators must notify federal regulators of their plans to build new or expand existing pipelines.

-Gathering lines are very small pipelines (usually 2 to 12 inches in diameter) that operate at relatively low pressures and flow and are used to transport crude oil or natural gas from the production site (the wellhead) to a central collection point.
+Gathering lines are very small pipelines (usually 2 to 12 inches in diameter) that operate at relatively low pressures and flow rates and are used to transport crude oil or natural gas from the production site (the wellhead) to a central collection point.

 Refined product pipelines carry refined petroleum products like gasoline, jet fuel, home heating oil and diesel fuel.
 These pipelines vary in size from relatively small (12 inches in diameter) to much larger (42 inches in diameter).
-There are approximately 62,000 miles of refined product pipelines nationwide.
+There are approximately 64,000 miles of refined product pipelines nationwide.

 Product pipelines deliver petroleum products to large fuel terminals with storage tanks that are then loaded into tanker trucks.
 Trucks cover the last few miles to make local deliveries to gas stations and homes.
 Major industries, airports and electrical power generation plants are supplied with refined products directly by pipelines.

 NGL pipelines transport products such as propylene, propane, ethane, and liquified gas often used for manufacturing.
 These products power a number of modern comforts, including propane’s use as a common home heating fuel and ethane as a feedstock for plastics.
-These pipelines also vary in diameter, and there are over 70,000 miles of these lines located in the U.S.
+These pipelines also vary in diameter, and there are over 75,000 miles of these lines in the U.S.

 The natural gas pipeline system is organized somewhat differently than liquid pipeline systems.
 Natural gas is delivered directly to homes and businesses through distribution pipelines.
 Natural gas can contain natural gas liquids (NGL) when produced.
 Processors remove water, NGLs, and impurities from the natural gas stream to make the natural gas suitable for sale.

-Pipeline systems include pumps, storage tanks and other associated infrastructure needed to make pipelines work.
+Pipeline systems include pumps, storage tanks, and other associated infrastructure needed to make pipelines work.
 Pump stations are strategically located along a pipeline to safely boost internal pipeline pressure to keep crude oil and other liquids moving through the pipeline system.
-In natural gas pipeline systems, compressor stations are placed at intervals to keep the gas flowing smoothly to its destination.
-Storage tanks on each end of the pipeline can temporarily store and/or receive shipped product.
+In gas pipeline systems, compressor stations are placed at intervals to keep the gas flowing smoothly to its destination.
+Storage tanks on each end of the liquid pipeline can temporarily store and/or receive shipped product.

 Throughout the process, the product is measured at the receipt point in the pipeline and again upon delivery to document the amount of product moved from point A to point B.